Liam-Zhou/Chuwa0910/ShortQuestions/hw10ShortAnswer.md

 private List<Course> courses = new ArrayList<>();
 ```

+### 7. CASCADE
+Cascade allows operations performed on a source entity to cascade to target entities.
+Casade.ALL
+contains all the operations including: persist(save a parent entity and also the related entities).
+merge(update the parent entity when the related entities is called). remove(if a parent entity is deleted, child entity will also be deleted).
+Detach: Owning entity manually detached =>
+related entity detached). orphanRemoval=true is used when the child entities shouldn't exist without
+the parent entity.

+### 8. FetchType
+FetchType.LAZY means the related data will not be loaded when the parent entity is loaded.
+If you have a User entity with lazy collecions of 'Orders', when you retrieve 'User' from the
+database, 'Orders' won't be loaded until you explicitly try to access them.

+FetchType.EAGER on the other hand, will load the related data immediately when the parent entity is retrieved.

+### 9. jpa naming conventions.
+Entities: Upper case the first letter: 'User', 'Order', 'Product'.
+Attributes: camelCase, like firstName, lastName.
+Database tables: upper case, like USER, ORDER.
+Database Columns: upper case, like FIRSTNAME, LASTNAME.

 ### 14. JPQL
 Java persistence Query Language. used to perform queries against entities stored in a relational database.
 For example: